aubreyrjones/nos_link/readme.md

   .uint16_t 0x10 ; .uint16_t is an alias for .word
   .short -123 ; you can encode a negative value
-  .word 34+12-2 ; addition and subtraction are supported .word reference + 4 ; here's arithmetic with references! woo!
+  .word 34+12-2 ; addition and subtraction are supported .word reference + 4, other_ref - 16 ; here's arithmetic with references! woo!
 :string_example
   .string "This is a string."
-  .string "This is",0xff12,"mixed",-23,"data"
+  .string "This is",0xff12,"mixed",-0x23,"data"
-  .short "it really doesn't matter the directive" :zero_terminated_string
+  .short "it really doesn't matter the directive" .string "you may escape \"quote\" marks."
+:zero_terminated_string
   .asciz "This is a zero-terminated string."
   .asciz "this",0x23,"mixed data gets zero terminated"